ioanniskemerlis/QuintessentialChallenge/README.md

 ```

 3. Configure Environment Variables
-Create a file named .env in the root of the project.
+Modify the file named .env in the root of the project.
 Your .env file should include variables such as:

 ```bash